pawarkanchan291/Student-Performance-Prediction/README.md

 **Student Performance Prediction using Machine Learning**

-This project demonstrates the practical implementation of **Machine Learning, Flask, MySQL, HTML, CSS, and JavaScript** in a real-world student performance prediction system.
+This project demonstrates the practical implementation of **Machine Learning, Flask, MySQL, HTML, CSS** in a real-world student performance prediction system.